 Welcome to our triathlon cycling pages, the second element of a Triathlon race is the cycle event.

 The ability to be able to cycle at a consistent pace so that the triathlete can complete the run element of a triathlon is a critical skill for triahlon success.
 Go too fast on the cycle and potentially the legs will give up during the run.
 Go too slow on the bike and the time lost may be just too much to recover when running.
 MVH Tri group rides head out weekly.
-These are not coached sessions and the Highway Code and due care and attention applies at all times.

 The Cycle Lead Timetable confirms lead riders for each group